 In its classification system for central nervous system tumors, the World Health Organization (WHO) classifies DIG as a grade I tumor.
-A grade I tumor includes distinct, unconnected tumors that are less likely to spread.
-In addition, a grade I tumor can often be successfully treated with surgery to remove the tumor.
+This grade I tumor classification group includes distinct, unconnected tumors that are less likely to spread.
+In addition, a grade I tumor classification means it can often be successfully treated with surgery to remove the tumor.
 (Surgery and other treatment types are discussed more in the next section.)

 Information about the tumor will help the doctor recommend a specific treatment plan.
 The next section in this guide is Types of Treatment.
 Use the menu to choose a different section to read in this guide.